-Pumps generally behave themselves, but like other mechanical devices they can misbehave.
+Pumps generally behave themselves, but like other mechanical devices, they can misbehave.
 Mechanical problems cannot be solved by giving more bolus insulin.
-Assuming they can may easily lead to an unnecessary hospital bill.
-It's critical to recognize when the pump, infusion set, reservoir, or insulin is the source of high blood sugars.
+Assuming they can easily lead to an unnecessary hospital bill.
+It’s critical to recognize when the pump, infusion set, reservoir, or insulin is the source of high blood sugars.
 Below are some of the problems pumpers have encountered and how to deal with them:

 O-Ring Leaks -A good seal between the O-rings and the reservoir wall is essential to preventing insulin from leaking out the back.

 Tunneling – This problem appears to be more common with Teflon infusion sets, and is often encountered in golfers, tennis players, and active individuals.

 Bubbles – Air bubbles in the reservoir are not a problem unless they are large and enter the infusion line to replace insulin.